What Makes a Good Slot Site?

 - Stake size restrictions during bonus play – £5 is common but we have seen 50p in connection with some payment methods

-- Exclusion of some payment methods from bonus offers – very common with Skrill and Neteller and sometimes on other payment methods too
+- Exclusion of some payment methods from bonus offers – very common with Skrill and Neteller and increasingly with other payment methods too

 Wikipedia – slot machines